ibm-cloud-docs/cloud-object-storage/iam/buckets.md

 # Bucket permissions

-Assign access roles for users and service IDs against buckets, using either the UI or the CLI to create policies.
+Assign access roles for users and Service IDs against buckets, using either the UI or the CLI to create policies.

 | Access role | Example actions                            |
 |:------------|---------------------------------------------------|